3 Technical Guidelines

 2. Fork the repository (repo) of the rOpenSci website.

-3. Draft your post in R Markdown or Markdown and create or update your author metadata.
+3. Draft your post in R Markdown or Quarto or Markdown and create or update your author metadata.

 4. Preview and refine your post locally.